-Reserves can be categorised according to their intended use as:-
+The PCC for Lincolnshire categorises Reserves according to their intended use as:

-- Specific projects/activity these provide earmarked reserves in respect of specific approved projects within the current MTFP. - Timing differences these allow the organisation to manage variations between years in committed spending programmes and may extend beyond the current Medium Term Financial Plan (MTFP) - Risk based earmarked and general reserves these are intended to provide mitigation from operational and financial risk
+- Specific projects/activity these provide earmarked reserves in respect of specific planned and approved projects and programmes within the current MTFP. - Timing differences these earmarked reserves allow the organisation to manage variations between years in committed spending programmes and may extend beyond the current Medium Term Financial Plan (MTFP). - Risk based earmarked and general reserves these are general contingency resources intended to provide mitigation from operational and financial risk.